knathdatta/DTN_energy_using-ONE-1.4.1/README.txt

 snapshot files to external movement files that can be used as an input for node movement.
 See ExternalMovement and ExternalMovementReader classes for more information.
+Energy module
+_________________

+*Modify and add code core\DTN2Manager.java: Activate and de-activate the node interface according protocols in asynchronous mode.
+*Add one file core\function.java: wake-up patteren of a given protocol.
+*Modify and add code routing\ActiveRouter.java: TO calculate transmission and received energy for data transmission of the node.
+*Add one file report\EnergyLevelReport.java: To calculate enery status of a node in every hours.
+*Modify default_settings.txt: Message generation interval is changed to change network load.